Melmaciano/tetris-in-C/README.md

 gameplay:
-left arroe and right arrow to move up arrow to rotate down arrow to accelerate x to drop the piece
+Left arrow and right arrow to move.
+Up arrow to rotate.
+Down arrow to accelerate.
+X to drop the piece.